Biden’s budget includes a jump in climate spending: here’s why investing in innovation is crucial

 How much of this proposal Congress agrees to fund will be important to the nation’s and the world’s ability to lower emissions.
 Biden’s vision of a cleaner future—with greenhouse gas emissions falling to net-zero by 2050—won’t be possible without dramatically improved technology, and that requires investing in innovation.

 Right now, for example, there are no technologies ready to be deployed on a global scale to eliminate emissions from many essential agricultural and industrial activities.
-Three examples are animal agriculture, cement production and steel production, which together account for over a quarter of all global emissions.
+Three examples are animal agriculture, cement production, and steel production, which together account for more than a quarter of all global emissions.

 My research career has been devoted to innovation policy, and I served on the White House staff under President Barack Obama.
 I’ve seen how smart public policies and savvy federal investments can help accelerate the innovation process.